Uninstall MongoDB Completely on Debian/Ubuntu-Based Linux

 Cyrus Kao

-If you encounter some problems with your MongoDB server and trying to reinstall it or just want to uninstall it, the following will cover how to purge Mongo completely (including dependencies, configuration file, logs and database storage) on Debian/Ubuntu-based Linux distros (e.g. Linux Mint, Pop!_OS, Elementary OS).
+If you encounter some problems with your MongoDB server and try to reinstall it or just want to uninstall it.
+The following will cover how to purge Mongo completely (including dependencies, configuration file, logs and database storage) on Debian/Ubuntu-based Linux distros (e.g. Linux Mint, Pop!_OS, Elementary OS).

 MongoDB (/usr/bin/mongod) running in the background